microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 In addition to ad-hoc access to Azure Monitor Metrics, Azure Monitor provides logging capabilities across the Azure platform.
 Azure SQL Database has specific logging capabilities.
 You can read more about Azure SQL logs at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging.

-Let's use the logging you setup in Module 2 of the workshop to analyze the same type of performance data you have seen with DMVs, Query Store, and Azure Monitor Metrics.
+Let's use the logging you setup at the beginning of this section to analyze the same type of performance data you have seen with DMVs, Query Store, and Azure Monitor Metrics.

 TODO: Show how to see the same CPU metric data using either Kusto queries or Azure SQL Analytics.